André Kamperveen Stadion: De Surinaamse Klassieker

 The André Kamperveen Stadion is the host stadium of 'de Surinaamse Klassieker' the main football rivalry of Suriname.
 It is between Transvaal and Robinhood and is highly contested.
 Both teams hail from Paramaribo and play their home games at the André Kamperveen Stadion.

 The first meeting between the two clubs was on 6 August 1950 when Transvaal won 3–2 against Robinhood.
 Having been newly promoted to the top flight, Robinhood finished as runner-up to Transvaal that year.

 First encounter

-Robinhood finished as runner-up to Transvaal for three seasons in a row on the Owru Cul before the stadium was completed after which both teams became tenants.
+Robinhood finished as runner-up to Transvaal in three consecutive seasons on the Owru Cul before the stadium was completed after which both teams became tenants.
 Robinhood then championed the first season after completion of the National Stadium.

 A total 55 national titles have been won between both clubs, with Transvaal holding 19 and Robinhood 23 titles.
 The match has won the 'Match of the Year' award issued annually by the Suriname Olympic Committee (SOC) on several occasions as well.

 In 2014, Robinhood relocated to the Dr. Ir.
 Franklin Essed Stadion, following the teams' first ever relegation to the Eerste Klasse, thus ending a 51-year tenure at the André Kamperveen Stadium.
 While both teams now occupy separate stadiums, the rivalry between the two parties remains the most intense match up in the country.